APSS-Anon/APSS/README.md

 python3 main.py --dataset_size=10000 --lsh_size=21 --nb_eLSHes=631 --nb_matches_needed=22 --eps_t=90 --eps_f=50 --error_rate_percent=10

-You can select a set of working parameters from table 1, 2, or 3 of the paper.
+You can select a set of working parameters from table 1, 2, or 3 of the paper to set in the above command.

   * dataset_size : is the intended dataset size
   * lsh_size : is the size of each eLSH, or in other words number of concatenated LSHes.
 Corresponding to \alpha in the paper.